ValveSoftware/counter-strike_rules_and_regs/major-supplemental-rulebook.md

 - Team roster may optionally include 1 substitute player that, were they to replace any core player, would not alter the [Regional Assignment](#regional-assignments) of the Core Lineup.
 - The coach and substitute may be the same person.

-A team cannot adjust their Core Lineup between the MRQ and the Major.
-However, they can register a different coach or substitute player.
+A team cannot adjust their Roster after the registration deadline.

 #### Participant Manifest
 The TO needs to collect the following of all registered participants and [deliver them to Valve](#Deliverables) (Excel or CSV).